“If we do not transform our pain, we will most assuredly transmit it.” ~ Richard Rohr

 The Work Has Already Begun

-There are now 38 states and the District of Columbia who have done their own ACE surveys through the Behavioral Risk Factor Surveillance System (BRFSS) since 2009.
+There are now 38 states and the District of Columbia who has done their own ACE surveys through the Behavioral Risk Factor Surveillance System (BRFSS) since 2009.
 The BRFSS is an ongoing data collection program designed to measure behavioral risk factors for the adult population (18 years of age or older) living in households.
 The original Kaiser-CDC ACE Study began in 1995 and completed in 1997, but participants were followed for 20 years.
-New data on the more than 17,000 participants continues to be collected.
+New data on the more than 17,000 participants continue to be collected.

-ACEs assessments and questionnaires are being used in education, healthcare, parenting programs and juvenile justice systems around the country.
-A group called ACEs Connection describes themselves as “a social network that accelerates the global movement toward recognizing the impact of adverse childhood experiences in shaping adult behavior and health, and reforming all communities and institutions — from schools to prisons to hospitals and churches — to help heal and develop resilience rather than to continue to traumatize already traumatized people.”
+ACEs assessments and questionnaires are being used in education, healthcare, parenting programs, and juvenile justice systems around the country.
+A group called ACEs Connection describes themselves as “a social network that accelerates the global movement toward recognizing the impact of adverse childhood experiences in shaping adult behavior and health, and reforming all communities and institutions -- from schools to prisons to hospitals and churches -- to help heal and develop resilience rather than to continue to traumatize already traumatized people.”
 They have organized concise methods for communities to start up local ACEs Networks.

-Below you will find pdf downloadable tools from my Google Drive that can be used to determine ACEs risk for adults, children and teens.
+Below you will find pdf downloadable tools from my Google Drive that can be used to determine ACEs risk for adults, children, and teens.
 Start by finding your own ACE score.
-Let’s join the effort to bring about some real, long lasting change.
+Let’s join the effort to bring about some real, long-lasting change.

 ACEs Toolbox; Questionnaires and User Guide